razan-aboushi/Expense-Tracker/README.md

     - The Expense Tracker is built on the React library and utilizes the Next.js framework for a smooth and efficient user experience.

 2. **TypeScript:**
-    - TypeScript, a statically-typed superset of JavaScript, is employed to enhance code readability and maintainability.
+    - TypeScript, a statically typed superset of JavaScript, is employed to enhance code readability and maintainability.

 3. **CSS3:**
     - The visual styling of the app is achieved using CSS3, providing an appealing and user-friendly interface.